Due to staffing shortages and severe weather, American Airlines canceled almost 1,500 flights.

 Since Friday, American Airlines has canceled almost 1,500 flights due to staffing shortages and extreme weather.

-According to the flight-tracking website FlightAware, the airline’s travel problems began on Friday, when an estimated 738 flights were delayed and 342 planes were canceled.
+According to the flight-tracking website FlightAware, the crisis began on Friday, when an estimated 738 aircraft were delayed and 342 planes were canceled.

 Following that, American Airlines canceled 543 flights on Saturday and 634 flights on Sunday.
 According to FlightAware statistics as of 11:34 a.m.
 ET on Monday, American Airlines had canceled 298 flights.